 While the chart above is completely a joke – there does lie a little bit of truth behind it.

 Beards are subjective in regards to appearance.
-Some people absolutely LOVE them and some people unfortunately turned off by them.
+Some people absolutely LOVE them and some people, unfortunately, are turned off by them.

 How your beard grows on your face is completely unique to you.